mrhustlex/SEO-script-to-resize-all-the-images-to-webp/readme.md

-<h1>How to use shell script to resize all the images into .webp for SEO</h1>
+<h1>How to use simple shell script to resize all the images into .webp for SEO</h1>

 This is a script that I built for beginners to resize their image into 10%, 30% and 50% of the original image source.